 - Best Kids: Fitbit Ace 2

-The Fitbit Versa is a hybrid smartwatch and fitness tracker.
-It features versatility and style with its numerous features and the option to trick it out with designer accessories and a customizable watch face.
-While customization is great, the Versa wins best in show simply for everything it does!
+The Fitbit Versa 2 is Fitbit's second-generation hybrid smartwatch and fitness tracker.
+It has versatility and style with its numerous features and the option to trick it out with designer accessories and a customizable watch face.
+While customisation is excellent, the Versa 2 wins best in show simply for everything that it does!
 This model showcases all of Fitbit's health and fitness features, a lighter, sleeker design than the previous generation, a faster processor, an AWOLED screen, longer battery life, and a microphone and Amazon Alexa built-in.

-When it comes to working out, the Versa has SmartTrack exercise recognition, movement reminders, swim tracking, 15+ exercise modes, heart rate monitoring, and on-screen workouts..
+When it comes to working out, the Versa 2 has SmartTrack exercise recognition, movement reminders, swim tracking, 15+ exercise modes, heart rate monitoring, and on-screen workouts.
 It doesn't stop there.
-Additionally, it has smart-tech features such as call & text notifications, quick replies, apps, music storage, Fitbit pay.
-If that's not enough, the Versa is also swim-proof, and has a four day battery life.
+Additionally, it has smart-tech features such as call & text notifications, quick replies, apps, music storage, and Fitbit pay.
+If that's not enough, the Versa 2 is also swim-proof and has a five-day battery life.

 On the downside, the Versa does not have a built-in GPS tracking system, though you can track pace and distance through the GPS on your phone.
-Some have complained of the workout fitness category being too general and inaccurate sleep tracking with this model.
-But with all of the other outstanding features, the Versa is a cut above the rest.
+But with all of the other outstanding features, the Versa 2 is a cut above the rest.

 - Health & fitness trackers